Part of the Language section of A Better Guide to Běijīng

 Although learning English is back in fashion, and many cities have ‘English corners’, sometimes in public parks, where enthusiasts gather to practise, visitors will encounter few English speakers away from the travel agents and the police stations of larger cities.
 In larger international hotels most of the staff speak some English, but in others that accept foreigners there is perhaps one designated English speaker whose reputation amongst her colleagues may last only until she actually has to deal with a foreigner.

 Most foreigners spend their entire time in China without being able to speak a word, but those who at least master the ability to order food, ask prices and ask for directions have an easier time.
-While Chinese do sometimes take lost foreigners in hand and try to solve their problems, many consider the gulf of understanding too vast even to try, and most are anyway getting on with sorting out their own problems.
+While Chinese do sometimes take lost foreigners in hand and try to solve their problems, many consider the gulf of understanding too vast even to try, and most are anyway dealing with their own troubles.
 Having just a few words can rapidly break these barriers down and greatly add to the enjoyment of the trip.

 According to China Daily there has in recent decades been a swelling of interest in learning Mandarin around the world.
 The official view is: